(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 6. Floating Rate Notes (FRNs)

 A floating-rate note (FRN), also referred to as a “floater,” is a debt instrument with a variable interest rate.
 What makes floaters different from other U.S. debt instruments is it's issued without a stated fixed interest rate.

 Instead, the stated interest rate will be a variable rate tied to a key benchmark.
 Possible benchmarks include the LIBOR rate, the rate paid on money market accounts, or the Fed Funds rate.

 Floaters are available through auctions and on secondary markets.
 Very few things associated with floaters are static.

-Interest rates can be adjusted at any time based on what's dictated by the security at issuance.
-The changes are made based on predetermined “reset dates.”
+Interest rates can be adjusted at any time based on what the security dictates at issuance, and the changes are made based on predetermined “reset dates.”